 Hello cyber world!
 I’m back with some goodies to share; some sewing projects I’ve enjoyed working on over the past few months.
 It was such a relief to FINALLY check off some of the items I’ve been meaning/dying to make (thanks to my ever-growing list of things I want to make in life… which none of it is truly necessary.
 But I just like hoarding ideas and creative undertakings I would eventually get to do one day.)
 Like my sister’s laptop bag, with the fabric was that bought specifically for it over 2 years ago!
 And I made a few simple tank dresses for my madre who wanted some not-too-shabby home clothes.
 Next on my “list” are tops I could wear to work and I bought a cute skirt pattern from JoAnn’s during their 99 cent pattern sale.
 But that’s for another rainy day… Onto my projects!

-Ok, so my sister’s laptop bag is made with this adorable British fetish fabric, featuring vintage scooters.
-We went fabric shopping together one day and she was all over this design.
+Ok, so my sister’s laptop bag is made with this adorable British fetish fabric (we found at Michael Levine), featuring vintage scooters.
 It was originally supposed to be a messenger bag she could carry to work.
 But she later decided that a laptop bag would be more useful.

 Here it is hung on the dress form (which I really wish wasn’t so purple-ly) with a tank dress I made to wear during the hot summer SoCal days.
 (Oh, how I miss the warm summer nights…) Because the over the shoulder strap was wide, I had a heck of a time finding hardware that fit its size.
 I found one at the fabric district but it was a belt buckle instead of a strap adjuster.
 Oh well.
 It still works.